 The dog lively and lover of the outdoors he will be ready to welcome training that brings him a contact with nature where he can test his sense of smell in the search for prey.

 Very willing to follow the master, the training period will be a moment of fun for the Drever.
-Then if you are a host who loves the nature identity and dedicate yourself to long walks, hound is the right dog for you.
+Then if you are a host who loves the and gentle cosmetics and dedicate yourself to long walks, hound is the right dog for you.

 Even if he manages to establish a relationship with the hunter right away, the driver needs one strong figure who knows how to define roles well.
 Tendentially stubborn he tends to do his own thing, so just have the firm wrist and an authoritarian attitude and in a moment the Drever will come back to listen to you.